 We Employ Local Guides and Porters.

-Trekking Planner Nepal is a locally-owned and operated trekking agency.
+Trekking Planner Nepal is a locally owned and operated trekking agency.
 This means that we provide employment for the local community.
 All of our ownership, guides, and porters are Nepalese.
 This means that when you book a tour with us, all of the money goes directly to local communities.

 We Give Back to Our Community.

 At Trekking Planner, we care about our local Nepalese community.
-We like to give back and have given aid to the deaf welfare society, homes for orphans, and education for under-privileged children.
+We like to give back and have given aid to the deaf welfare society, homes for orphans, and education for underprivileged children.
 If you would like to participate in one of our programs or donate to one of our causes, please contact us.

 We Don’t Condone the Use of Disposable Plastic Bottles.

-Here in Nepal, we don’t have a system to recycle your plastic waste.
+Here in Nepal, we don’t have a system to recycle our plastic waste.
 Most of the plastic waste in Nepal either gets dumped into water sources or simply burned.
 Both of these methods of disposal leave their mark on the landscape and the air.

 When you travel to Nepal, we understand that it is unsafe to drink the water, but that doesn’t mean you need to buy plastic bottles.
 Instead, use a UV pen or backcountry filter to treat your water.
-Another option is to boil your water at teahouses.
+Another option is to boil your water at the teahouses.

 We Promote Leave No Trace.